Skip to content

 is economically similar to spending ~$530 post-tax

-This is the entire reason novated leases can work.
+This is the entire reason novated leases can work well.

 The catch that existed for decades: FBT